Shraavya-bhat/WebData-ETL-Pipeline/README.md

 2. Extract book data from the Open Library Search API.
 3. Transform the API response into a structured format.
 4. Validate required `openlibrary_key` values.
-5. Load unique records into PostgreSQL.
+5. Load valid records into PostgreSQL.
-6. Skip duplicate records using the Open Library work key.
+6. Prevent duplicate records using the Open Library work key.
+7. Report newly stored records and skipped duplicates.

 ### Data Fields